-The location of Tate Modern makes this museum very special.
+The location of Tate Modern is something that makes this museum very special.
 Held in the former Bankside Power Station, it was inaugurated on the 11 May, 2000, after four years of remodelling, and fits perfectly with the theme of the museum.

-Due to the popularity of the museum and the increase of artworks, plans to expand the space have been programmed since 2006, including a new development project to add an iconic new building on the south side of the gallery.
+Due to the popularity of the museum and the increase of artworks, plans to expand the space have been in place since 2006, including a development project to add an iconic new building on the south side of the gallery.

 The main collections are located between the third and fifth floor.
 These are the world’s most complete modern and contemporary collections, including artworks by major artists of the twentieth century, such as Pablo Picasso, Andy Warhol, Salvador Dalí or Mark Rothko.